 The closest analogy in the United States is the Business Royalty Trust or Master Limited Partnership.
 The tax advantages that trusts offer in certain countries fuel investor interest in this type of investment vehicle.
 Because fiduciary holders do not have intrinsically limited liability for the Company’s actions, the four major provinces of Canada have enacted laws granting fiduciary holders limited liability.

-After the telecom giants Telus and Bell Canada Enterprises announced their intention to convert into income trusts on October 31, 2006, Treasury Secretary Jim Flaherty proposed new rules which would end the tax advantages of income trusts by restructuring most trusts.
+After the telecom giants Telus and Bell Canada Enterprises announced their intention to convert into income trusts on October 31, 2006, Treasury Secretary Jim Flaherty proposed new rules that would end income trusts’ tax advantages by restructuring most trusts.
 According to Brent Fullard of the Canadian Association of Income Trust Investors, if converted into a trust, Bell Canada would pay between $26 billion and $31.7 billion in corporate tax in the next four years.
-On the same day, the Federal Government announced new rules for taxing specified investment flows.
+The Federal Government announced new rules for taxing specified investment flows on the same day.

 In an essay dated January 12, 2007, Fortin outlined his concerns about allegations of tax evasion.
 Analyst Cameron Renkas examined the Treasury Department’s claim that the United States and Australia had taken steps to close the flow structures.
-Canadian mutual funds have suffered a rift in recent years thanks to their ability to spin off money.
+Thanks to their ability to spin off money, Canadian mutual funds have suffered a rift in recent years.

-What makes this surge in popularity even more remarkable is that many investors had never heard of these trusts five years ago.
+This surge in popularity is even more remarkable because many investors had never heard of these trusts five years ago.
 Of course, many variations have developed from this simple theme, but the basic idea still applies.